+COVER STORY rive FIA nental accreditatio

+FIA FAMILY

+systems."

+GRAPH

+FINA LAP

+designed standards based around the ISO 14001

-Accreditation levels are also aimed at different stakeholders, with the first level primarily focused on national championship promoters, national sporting organisations (ASNs) and venues The second level is more specifically addressed towards regional levels of sporting activity, and the top tier is targeted at manufacturer teams, world championship organisers and promoters, major venues and larger ASNs.
+Accreditation levels are also aimed at different stakeholders, with the first level primarily focused

+protocol covering environmental management

+on national championship promoters, national

+The second level is more specifically addressed

+towards regional levels of sporting activity, and

+the top tier is targeted at manufacturer teams,

+world championship organisers and promoters,

+At the one-star level of accreditation.